tafhyseni/godaddy-php/README.md

 # GoDaddy PHP

-> A minimalist Godaddy Php package which has the basic methods available.
-This package is open for PR, feel free to contribute :)
+A minimalist Godaddy Php package for most of your operations with GoDaddy API..
+*This package is open for PR, feel free to contribute :)*

 ### Installation